Burma-Shave: Cultural impact

 A number of films and television shows set between the 1920s and 1950s have used the Burma-Shave roadside billboards to help set the scene.
 Examples include Bonnie and Clyde, A River Runs Through It, The World's Fastest Indian, Stand By Me, Tom and Jerry, Rat Race, M*A*S*H and the pilot episode ("Genesis") of Quantum Leap.
 The long-running series Hee Haw borrowed the style for program bumpers, transitioning from one show segment to the next or to commercials.

+The 1952 Chuck Jones-directed Bugs Bunny cartoon Rabbit Seasoning begins with a series of signs, put up by Daffy Duck, reading, "If youre [sic] looking for fun / You don't need a reason / All you need is a gun / It's rabbit season!"

 The Flintstones episode "Divided We Sail" has Barney Rubble reading messages on a series of buoys that say, "If You're Queasy riding on the wave, just open your mouth.
 Shout Terra Firma Shave."

 The final episode of the popular television series M*A*S*H featured a series of road signs in Korea "Hawk was gone, now he's here.
 Dance til dawn, give a cheer.
 Burma-Shave".

 Roger Miller's song "Burma Shave" (the B-side to his 1961 single "Fair Swiss Maiden") has the singer musing that he's "seen a million rows of them little red poetic signs up and down the line", while reciting rhymes in the manner of the ads.
 Tom Waits' song "Burma-Shave" (from his 1977 album Foreign Affairs) uses the signs as an allegory for an unknown destination. ("I guess I'm headed that-a-way, Just as long as it's paved, I guess you'd say I'm on my way to Burma-Shave") Chuck Suchy's song "Burma Shave Boogie" (from his 2008 album Unraveling Heart) incorporates several of the Burma Shave rhymes into its lyrics.